jiexiangfan/table-get-column/README.md

 ```

+## API

-### API
+### getColumns

+`getColumns` lets you get multiple columns from the data and return as an array of array.

 ```
-getColumns(options) - Extracts columns from a specified file.
+getColumns(options)
 ```

-`options`
+#### Parameters

+- `options`: The options or informations needed to get the data from columns.
+This is an object of values listed below
-- filePath: String - Path to the file from which to extract data.
+  - `filePath` - string of the file path of target csv/xls file.
-- columnsToExtract: Array<String> - List of column headers you want to extract.
+  - `columnToExtract` - an array of string containing values of headers of the columns you wish to get.
-- skipRow: Number (optional) - Number of initial rows to skip.
+  - optional `skipRow` - number of initial rows to skip.
+For example, if the headers of the table are on row 3, `skipRow = 2`.

-The `getColumns` function returns a Promise that resolves to a 2D array of any values, where each sub-array represents a row, and each element in the sub-array represents the extracted column value for that row.
-The function also removes the uploaded file after processing.
+  - optional `deleteFileAfterProcessing` - boolean value to indicate if the file provided need to be remove using `fs.unlinkSync(filePath)`.

+#### Returns

+`getColumns` returns an array of array, in which each inner array represent selected columns of the same row.

+#### Caveats

+- The developer is working on returning array of json instead of array of array.
+You might wanna check and update your code once it is done.

-### Error Handling
+#### Error Handling

 The `getColumns` function throws errors in the following cases: